sjelfull/Craft-CacheWarmer/README.md

 ## Cache Warmer plugin for Craft

-Allows you to fire off one request to warm up your cache for selection sections.
+Allows you to fire off one request to warm up your cache for selected sections.

 ### Usage